Tips and tricks Best practice guides, FAQ & more

 Just because you can automate everything doesn’t necessarily mean that you should.
 It’s the repetitive and error-prone tests that you should automate, but rarer and more specific tests can be approached manually.

-If you want to learn more about creating an agile test automation strategy that will get you quality results, get our test automation strategy.
-It includes a checklist for creating a test automation strategy comprising eleven items for you to consider on your automation journey.
+If you want to learn more about creating an agile test automation strategy that will get you quality results, get our test automation strategy checklist.
+It contains eleven items for you to consider on your automation journey.